-Deanna Barath, MPH, is a third-year doctoral student in the Health Services Administration program.
+Deanna Barath, MPH, is a Health Services doctoral student.
 She is interested in the implementation of evidence-based community interventions and policies that improve health equity for vulnerable populations, specifically around the continuity of care, care coordination, and cross-sector partnerships.
 She is also interested in quality improvement, workforce development, accreditation, and the decision-making processes in the local public health system.
-She is currently a research assistant in the Hospital And Public health interdisciPlinarY research (HAPPY) Lab and working on her dissertation proposal.
-Most recently, Deanna served as the project coordinator for a rural health community assessment in Maryland, researched veteran health insurance choices, and worked on research linking local health department activities to readmission rates.
-In 2018, she was recognized for the best student poster at Public Health Research Day and selected to participate in AcademyHealth's Diversity Scholar's Network; and in 2017, she was selected as a Robert Wood Johnson Foundation's Health Policy Research Scholar.
+She is currently a research assistant in the Hospital And Public health interdisciPlinarY research (HAPPY) Lab and working on her dissertation.
+In 2019, her work on hospital-housing cross-sector partnerships was recognized as APHA's Outstanding Student Abstract and subsequently won the Health Administration Section's - Student Achievement Award; in 2018, she was recognized for the best student poster at UMD's Public Health Research Day and selected to participate in AcademyHealth's Diversity Scholar's Network; and in 2017, she was selected as a Robert Wood Johnson Foundation's Health Policy Research Scholar.

-Aside from research, Deanna is a frequent guest lecturer on professionalism, policy advocacy, and the public health system; and was a teaching assistant for an undergraduate health policy course (HLSA300) in the Public Health Science program.
+Aside from research, Deanna is a frequent guest lecturer on policy advocacy, the public health system, and careers in public health, and was a teaching assistant for an undergraduate health policy course (HLSA300) in the Public Health Science program.
 She is also a servant leader.
-Deanna currently sits on the Graduate School Diversity, Equity, and Inclusion Advisory Board and the Prince George's Healthcare Action Coalition (PGHAC).
-She previously served as a University Senator and committee member, and co-president of the Latinx Graduate Student Association.
+Deanna currently sits on the Graduate School Diversity, Equity, and Inclusion Advisory Board, Faculty Affairs Committee, and the Prince George's Healthcare Action Coalition (PGHAC).
+She previously served as a University Senator and committee member, and as co-president of the Latinx Graduate Student Association.
 She also sat on the Graduate School Diversity Recruitment Working Group.